Stage 2: Life Context | What You're Leaving Behind

 Psychological closure

 Life transitions sit in the middle of this tension.
 You need enough closure on the old chapter to move forward with conviction, but enough openness to stay flexible as the new chapter unfolds.
 The exercises here are designed to give you a sense of completion without false certainty.
 You close the door, but you don't lock it and throw away the key.
 Some things you leave behind might circle back in a different form.
-The point is to choose consciously what you carry and what you set down.
+The point here is to choose consciously what you carry and what you set down.

 Ritual and psychological processing

-Part 1: Name what you're leaving
+Part 1: Define what you're leaving

 Write down the things, situations, identities, habits, relationships, beliefs, and expectations that belong to the chapter you're closing.
 Be specific.
 "My old life" is too vague.
 "The version of me who said yes to everything because I was afraid of being disliked" is specific.
-"The expectation that I would be a partner in that firm by 35" is specific.

-Categories to consider: identity/self-concept, relationship or role, career or work pattern, belief or assumption, habit or coping mechanism, expectation or imagined future, place or environment, community or social world
+Categories to consider: identity/self-concept, relationship or role, career or work pattern, belief or assumption, habit or coping mechanism, expectation or imagined future, place or environment, community or social world.

-Part 2: Honour what it gave you
+Honour what it gave you

 Everything you're leaving behind served you once.
 The coping mechanism that now suffocates you kept you safe in a harder season.
 The job you outgrew taught you skills you'll use forever and the relationship that ended shaped who you are in ways you can't undo and probably wouldn't want to.

-Part 3: Acknowledge what it cost you
+Acknowledge what it cost you

 Now the other side.
 What did it take from you?
 What did you lose, miss, suppress, or sacrifice to maintain each thing?
 Try to catalogue the full cost so you can make better trades in the next chapter.

-Part 4: The suitcase and the bonfire
+Part 2: The suitcase and the bonfire

-Sort through everything you've listed above, knowing that some things belong in the suitcase because they still serve you, while others belong in the bonfire because they've done their work and it's time to let them go.
+Sort through everything you've listed, knowing that some things belong in the suitcase because they still serve you, while others belong in the bonfire because they've done their work and it's time to let them go.
 And some things might be ambiguous, sitting in a grey zone where you're not sure yet.
 That's fine, make sure you place them separately.

-Part 5: Unsent letters
+Part 3: Unsent letters

 Say what you need to say.
 Thank it, acknowledge the hurt, and say goodbye.
 You, of course, don't have to send it anywhere or even show it anyone.
 The writing itself is the ritual.